 Dividend income is generally taxed at 20% unless otherwise provided for in the applicable income tax treaty.
-Effective September 2015, dividend income derived from shares traded on the Shanghai and Shenzhen Stock Exchanges is entitled to 50% or 100% tax reduction depending on the length of holding.
+Dividend income derived from shares traded on the Shanghai, Shenzhen, and Beijing Stock Exchanges is entitled to 50% or 100% tax reduction, depending on the length of holding.

-Capital gains from transfer of shares traded on the Shanghai and Shenzhen Stock Exchanges are generally exempt from IIT.
+Capital gains from transfer of shares traded on the Shanghai, Shenzhen, and Beijing Stock Exchanges are generally exempt from IIT.

 Interest on government bonds and finance bonds issued by the Chinese Government, as well as bank deposit interest income, is currently exempt from IIT.